modernish/modernish/README.md

 successfully, and with status 1 if one or more of the given items could not be popped (and no action was taken at all).

+The `--key=` option is an advanced feature that can help different modules or funtions to use the same variable stack safely.
+If a key is given to `push`, then for each *item*, the given key *value* is stored along with the variable's value for that position in the stack.
+Subsequently, restoring that value with `pop` will only succeed if the key option with the same key value is given to the `pop` invocation.
+Similarly, popping a keyless value only succeeds if no key is given to `pop`.
+If there is any key mismatch, no changes are made and pop returns status 2.
+For instance, if a function pushes all its values with something like `--key=myfunction`, it can do a loop like `while pop --key=myfunction var; do ...` even if `var` already has other items on its stack that shouldn't be tampered with.
+Note that this is a robustness/convenience feature, not a security feature; the keys are not hidden in any way.
+(The [var/setlocal](#user-content-use-varsetlocal) module, which provides stack-based local variables, internally makes use of this feature.)

-If the first argument to `pop` is `--keepstatus`, `pop` will exit with the exit status of the command executed immediately prior to calling `pop`.
+If the `--keepstatus` option is given, `pop` will exit with the exit status of the command executed immediately prior to calling `pop`.
 This can avoid the need for awkward workarounds when restoring variables or shell options at the end of a function.
-This also makes failure to pop (stack empty) a fatal error that kills the program, as `pop` no longer has a way to communicate this through its exit status.
+However, note that this makes failure to pop (stack empty or key mismatch) a fatal error that kills the program, as `pop` no longer has a way to communicate this through its exit status.

 ### The trap stack ###

 `pushtrap` and `poptrap`: traps are now also stack-based, so that each program component or library module can set its own trap commands without interfering with others.
+Usage:

+* `pushtrap` [ `--key=`*value* ] [ `--` ] *command* *sigspec* [ *sigspec* ... ]
+* `poptrap` [ `--key=`*value* ] [ `--` ] *sigspec* [ *sigspec* ... ]

-`pushtrap` works like regular `trap`, with the following five exceptions:
+`pushtrap` works like regular `trap`, with the following exceptions:

 * Adds traps for a signal without overwriting previous ones.
 * Unlike regular traps, a stack-based trap does not cause a signal to be